lmb-freiburg/mv3d/README.md

 Source code accompanying the ECCV'16 paper "Multi-view 3D Models from Single Images with a Convolutional Network" by M. Tatarchenko, A. Dosovitskiy and T. Brox https://arxiv.org/abs/1511.06702.
 This is a re-implementation of the models described in the paper, so we do not guarantee both quantitative and qualitative results to be exactly the same.

 **Data**
 The networks were trained on a subset of the ShapeNet dataset containing 3D models of cars http://shapenet.cs.stanford.edu/.
 If you want to reproduce our results, you need to get the models.
 Follow the download instructions from the official website.
-Unzipped models should be placed in the 'data/obj_cars' folder using the following structure:
+Unzipped models should be placed in the 'data/obj_cars' folder in the following structure:
-*/data/obj_cars/model_id/{model.obj, model.mtl}*
+*data/obj_cars/model_id/{model.obj, model.mtl}*.

+For the background experiment we used a subset of the ImageNet validation set (images 00000001 - 00050000).
+Those should be placed in *data/bg_imagenet/val/ILSVRC2012_preprocessed_val_xxxxxxxx.JPEG*, where xxxxxxxx is an 8-digit image id.

+**Code**
+- download_data.py - a script for downloading the pre-rendered version of the test and the pre-trained network snapshots.
+Run it before executing any other code.